Fundamental limitations on distillation of quantum channel resources: Introduction

 In this work, we establish a comprehensive approach to bounding the efficacy of manipulating the resources of quantum channels under general free transformations.
 We introduce universal lower bounds on the error of channel distillation, establishing precise quantitative limitations on the achievable performance of any distillation protocol.
-Our bounds rely on trade-off relations between the transformation error and two important resource quantifiers: the resource robustness and resource weight.
-Adapting such a general resource-theoretic approach, our methods are immediately applicable in a wide variety of practical settings.
-Going beyond single-shot transformations, we reveal broad no-go results in multi-copy channel transformations under the most general, adaptive (feedback-assisted) manipulation protocols, allowing us to establish universal bounds on the overhead of any physical protocol for channel distillation and simulation.
-We furthermore use our results to provide strong converse bounds for asymptotic transformations, establishing sharp thresholds on the achievable distillation rates and characterizing the ultimate limits of channel manipulation.
-Since quantum states can be regarded as a special case of quantum channels, our results apply also to state manipulation tasks.
-In the state case, a different general approach to no-go theorems and bounds for resource purification was recently introduced in Ref.~\cite{fang_2020}, and our results significantly improve on and extend the applicability of the previous methods.
+We reveal broad no-go results in multi-copy channel transformations under the most general manipulation protocols --- adaptive schemes whose causal order structure is not necessarily fixed --- allowing us to establish fundamental bounds on the overhead of any physical protocol for channel distillation and simulation.
+We furthermore use our results to provide strong converse bounds for asymptotic transformations, establishing sharp thresholds on the achievable distillation rates and characterising the ultimate limits of channel manipulation.
+All of our bounds rely on trade-off relations between the transformation accuracy and two resource quantifiers: the resource robustness and resource weight.
+By adopting such a general resource-theoretic approach, our methods are readily applicable in a wide variety of practical settings.
+This allows us not only to unify, consolidate, and extend results that have appeared in specialised settings, but also to develop methods and bounds that have not previously found use in characterising resource transformations.

+Furthermore, since quantum states can be regarded as a special case of quantum channels, our results apply also to state manipulation tasks.
+Our framework significantly improves on and extends the applicability of previous methods which characterised state transformations, including a recent general approach to no-go theorems and bounds for quantum state purification introduced in Ref.~\cite{fang_2020}.